-Languages other than Spanish: Bilingual evaluations for languages other than Spanish are to be conducted with the assistance of an interpreter, if determined to be needed.
-To schedule the interpreter, call or email the appropriate staff to secure the interpreter with the date, time, campus, and language needed for the evaluation.
-Please allow two-weeks' notice prior to the date you wish to do the evaluation.
+- 1. Languages other than Spanish: Bilingual evaluations for languages other than Spanish are to be conducted with the assistance of an interpreter.
+To schedule the interpreter, call or email the Program Manager for Evaluation with the date, time, campus, and language needed for the evaluation.
+Please allow a two week notice prior to the date you wish to do the evaluation. - 2.
+Spanish Evaluations (initial): The campus SLP will gather all of the RTI referral information, obtain consent, and complete a Ready for CLD Testing form.
+The campus SLP will include the Ready for CLD Testing form in the intervention/referral folder and send the referral folder with signed consent to the Program Manager for Evaluation and Related Services.
+The folder will then be assigned to a district-wide evaluation specialist who will then send the Ready for CLD Testing form to the bilingual evaluation team. - 3.
+Spanish Re-evaluation: Speech checklist, ROWPVT, EOWPVT, and classroom observation are completed by the campus SLP with the interpreter assigned to the campus.
+English testing that is needed should be completed by the campus SLP.
+The Ready for CLD Testing form should be completed and emailed to the bilingual evaluation team when consent is obtained.
+Spanish testing is to be completed by the bilingual SLP who is assigned to the evaluation.
+The campus SLP is responsible for completing the evaluation report. - 4.
+Procedures for Evaluations Conducted using alternate Forms of Communication: Any accommodations that are used during the evaluation process should be reported in the Full Individual Evaluation (i.e. accepted signed responses, utilized an augmentative communication device to respond).

-Spanish Re-evaluation

-The campus SLP facilitates the SCORE meeting and obtains consent.
-English testing that is needed should be completed by the campus SLP and information entered in the FIE.
-If Spanish testing is needed, contact the Lead Speech Pathologist and a bilingual evaluator will be assigned to the case.
-The bilingual evaluator's role will be to complete testing in areas that require Spanish, and the bilingual evaluator will be responsible for writing up those respective sections.
-The campus SLP will write most of the report and work in collaboration with the bilingual evaluator to determine conclusion and recommendations.
-The campus SLP is responsible for taking the lead on the collaborative FIE.

-Procedures for Evaluations Conducted using Alternate Forms of Communication

-Any accommodations that are used during the evaluation process should be reported in the Full Individual Evaluation (i.e., accepted signed responses, utilized an augmentative communication device to respond).
 Standardized scores should not be reported.
 Criterion referenced scores may be used.